AakashSasikumar/YouTubeScraper/README.md

 4. Click enter, or press the search button
 5. After a second or so, the table will get filled with results
 6. Click on anyone of those
-7. Choose the download location by clicking the choose button
+7. Choose the download location by clicking the choose location button
 8. Click the download button and wait a few minutes(speed varies with internet connection speed)